Georgia Supreme Court Takes Chan v. Ellis Appeal to Redefine First Amendment Right on the Internet

 Ars Technica provides an overview of the case, and features an interview with Matthew Chan.
 Electronic Frontier Foundation offers a thorough legal analysis of the decision.
 Related documents, including appellate briefs, can be found on Scribd.

 Linda Ellis is the author of a popular inspirational poem.
 As Ars Technica reports, she actively searches for people who use her poem without permission and sends out settlement letters to these entities demanding thousands of dollars in damages.
 Matthew Chan runs Extortion Letter Info (ELI), an interactive website for discussing aggressive copyright enforcement efforts; such aggressive actors have been colloquially termed “copyright trolls”.
 In 2012, he began criticizing Ellis’ “trolling” practice on ELI, and the discussion soon became heated.
-Some users allegedly posted threats to Ellis on the website’s message board and Chan posted Ellis’ home address on the website.
+Some users allegedly posted threats to Ellis on the website’s message board, as well as Ellis’ home address.

 In 2013, Ellis filed a request claiming that Chan was a stalker and seeking a protective order.
 The trial court ordered a permanent restraining order.
 The order held Chan responsible for not removing the threatening posts from his website, saying that “[a]s the owner and operator of the site, [Chan] has the ability to remove posts in his capacity as the moderator.
 However, [Chan] chose not to remove posts that were personally directed at Ms. Ellis and would cause a reasonable person to fear for her safety.”